okeshawarz/prospectus/draft5.md

 >several counties.
 The areas in a zone are not always adjacent.
 The limited
 >sample size in each zone precludes reliable analysis of any single zone

+The logic behind this approach is relatively straightforward.
 My goal is to compare zones in which rent control is enacted to zones that can plausibly be considered as part of the same rental market that were never controlled during that interval.
-Following @dube2010, I will take the approach of using contiguous zones with the assumption that employment and housing markets do not vary widely between zones.
-The cross-border effects of rent-control are not well-understood yet, so this may be a possible source of bias.
-The benefit to using the AHS data is that the Public Use Microdata are available going back several decades, making it possible to test many more implementations of the policy over time.
-The drawback is that any controlled zone is likely to be bordered by several uncontrolled zones, meaning that control sample is much larger than the treatment sample, introducing a greater possibility of ommitted variable variation bias.
-It might be possible to rectify this using a higher geographic level of aggregation (i.e., using county subdivisions or counties).
-The problem here is that the higher level of aggregation makes the assumption of similar land, housing, and labor markets much less plausible.

-### Question A and B
+Since a metropolitan area consists of many such zones, some of which fell under rent control and some of which did not, this approach can be considered as a type of generalized case study approach (following @dube2010) evaluating the impacts of rent controls in each metropolitan area.

 To answer Question A, I want to estimate equations of the general form

-$$ y_{iy} = \alpha_{jy} + \delta_{i} + \beta_t T_{i} + \epsilon\_{iy} $$

-if the RHFS data become available, or

-$$ y_{jy} = \alpha_{jy} + \beta_t T_{j} + \epsilon\_{iy}, $$
+$$ y_{ijy} =  \delta_{jy} + \alpha_{jy} + \beta_t T_{ijy} + \epsilon_{iy}, $$

-for the contiguous-zone DD specification where, for household $i$, zone $j$, and year $y$, $y_{iy}$ is a vector of the outcome variables [total housing stock, total rental units, median rent, length of rental tenure], $\alpha$ is county/city fixed effects, and $\delta$ is housing unit fixed effects.
-By using AHS data that extends back many years, this will allow a plausible causal identification; if growth in the outcome variables is markedly different in the treatment group than in the control group immediately following the enaction of rent control, we have good reason to believe that rent control *causes* that divergence in outcomes.
+for the metropolitan-level DD specification where, for zone $j$ in metropolitan area $i$, and year $y$, $y_{iy}$ is a vector of the outcome variables [total housing stock, total rental units, median rent, length of rental tenure], $\alpha$ is zone fixed effects, $\delta$ is housing unit fixed effects, and $\epsilon$ is year fixed effects.
+T_{ijy} is a dummy variable that takes the value 1 if the zone was subject to rent control during year *y* and 0 otherwise.